Gormenghast (series): Ruling family

-Cora and Clarice Groan: Titus's aunts (sisters of Sepulchrave), a pair of identical twins.
-Both suffered from spasms in their youth, so the left-hand sides of their bodies are paralyzed.
-They have virtually the same personalities and neither of them is intelligent — they are perhaps even intellectually disabled — although Cora believes that she is slightly cleverer than Clarice.
-During the family breakfast, the narrator notes that both sisters are thinking the same thoughts.
-Both crave political power and dislike Gertrude, whom they believe robbed them of their rightful place in the hierarchy of Gormenghast.
-Their mindless ambition and thirst for revenge lead them to become Steerpike's pawns.
+Cora and Clarice Groan: Titus's aunts (sisters of Sepulchrave) are identical twins.
+They experienced spasms and 'fits' in their youth that temporarily paralysed the left-hand sides of their bodies.
+Their personalities appear indistinguishable and their combined conduct and conversation devoid of insight or intelligence — although Cora believes that she is slightly cleverer than Clarice, their thoughts and motivations run along the same lines.
+Both crave political power and bitterly resent Gertrude, who they believe has robbed them of their rightful place in the hierarchy of Gormenghast.
+Their witless desire for the adulation they believe due to them by inheritance and their thirst for revenge against their brother's consort lead them to become Steerpike's pawns.

-She and her sister were dressed in purple with gold buckles at their throats by way of brooches, and another gold buckle each at the end of hatpins which they wore through their gray hair in order apparently to match their brooches.
-Their faces, identical to the point of indecency, were quite expressionless, as though they were the preliminary layouts for faces and were waiting for sentience to be injected.